ryan-saffer/pdf-redactor/README.md

 > Be sure **not** to remove the first line `term` in the `data.csv` file

 ## Tips for search terms
-Every row in the `data.csv` file be searched for and redacted individually.
+Every row in the `data.csv` file will be searched for and redacted individually.
 This means if you want to redact the following address:
 75 Bourke St, Melbourne VIC 3000

 It is better to put the following in the `data.csv` file: